OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 PoExtractor assumes, the code follows several conventions:

-* `IStringLocalizer` or a derived class is accessed via property named `T`
+* `IStringLocalizer` or a derived class is accessed via a property named `T`
-* Liquid templates uses a filter named `t`
+* Liquid templates use the filter named `t`
-* context of the localizable string is full name (with namespace) of the containing class for C# code
+* context of the localizable string is the full name (with namespace) of the containing class for C# code
-* context of the localizable string is dot-delimited relative path the to view for Razor templates
+* context of the localizable string is the dot-delimited relative path the to view for Razor templates
-* context of the localizable string is dot-delimited relative path the to template for Liquid templates
+* context of the localizable string is the dot-delimited relative path the to template for Liquid templates

 ## Example